albertvisser/probreg/readme.rst

-In the mean time I made a web version using the Django framework (see `ActieReg </avisser/actiereg/>`_ , switching to Sqlite for the data handling and adding some user management.
+In the mean time I made a web version using the Django framework (see `ActieReg </avisser/actiereg/>`_), switching to Sqlite for the data handling and adding some user management.

-It felt appropriate to adapted this program to work with the same data as the Django version, and have the same functionality.
+It felt appropriate to adapt this program to work with the same data as the Django version, and have the same functionality.
 So there are also slight differences between the XML and the SQL version.

 Usage